Couchbase-Ecosystem/couchbase-haystack/docusaurus/couchbase-haystack/docs/home/overview.md

 }
 ```

-The full list of parameters accepted by `CouchbaseDocumentStore` can be found in [API documentation](/reference/couchbase_document_store).
+The full list of parameters accepted by `CouchbaseSearchDocumentStore` can be found in [API documentation](/reference/couchbase_document_store).

 ### Indexing Documents

 With Haystack you can use [DocumentWriter](https://docs.haystack.deepset.ai/v2.0/docs/documentwriter) component to write Documents into a Document Store.
-In the example below, we construct a pipeline to write documents to Couchbase using `CouchbaseDocumentStore`:
+In the example below, we construct a pipeline to write documents to Couchbase using `CouchbaseSearchDocumentStore`:

 ```python
 from haystack import Document